sting7-lgtm/msac-lab6/exercise03.md

 4. Why did we use the `--global` flag?
 (What does that do?)

+It sets the color, username, and e-mail address to apply to my entire system from here on out rather than just the repository I am working in now.

 5. Check your git config to show the changes you have made